argonne-lcf/user-guides/docs/aurora/getting-started-on-aurora.md

 export GIT_SSH_COMMAND="ssh -i ~/.ssh/specialGitKey"
 ```

 where specialGitKey is the name of the private key in your `.ssh` directory, for which you have uploaded the public key to GitHub.
-The `-F` option can be used to specify a different ssh config file if needed.
+The `-F` option can be used to specify a different SSH config file if needed; for example, `-F none` will completely ignore your config file, including the above workaround.

 ## Hardware Overview